 With all of this said, how has Google built a reputation as the world’s top search engine?
 The answer is actually simpler than you may think.

-Like other search engines, Google prides itself on having the most accurate search results in the world.
+Like other search engines, Google managers pride themselves on having the most accurate search results in the world.
 When you search for a pair of “Nike basketball shoes” on Google, you’ll usually be paired with results showing where you can buy the shoes:

 How does Google know to pair these types of results with queries that have buyer intent?
 The answer lies in what is known as search intent.
 This is the intent that a person has when searching for a keyword.